 RELAY TEAMMATES ALSO COMPETING AS INDIVIDUALS

 Relay teams ARE allowed to have a team member as the swimmer who is simultaneously competing as an individual.
-These teams are cautioned on two issues.
-First, it is CRITICAL that this team member, who will be wearing more than one timing chip, NOT confuse their individual timing chip with the relay timing chip.
+It is CRITICAL that this team member, who will be wearing more than one timing chip, NOT confuse their individual timing chip with the relay timing chip.
 Doing so may jeopardize the results, the overall standings and may result in disqualification.
-Second, this individual must go off in their age/gender wave rather than the relay team wave to avoid gaining an advantage in their age/gender bracket.
-This certainly creates a disadvantage for the team but that is the price of having chosen someone as your swimmer who is simultaneously competing as an individual.
-Avoiding an advantage for one competitor in the age/gender brackets trumps avoiding a relay team put at a disadvantage.

 Select a split below to view more details about that aspect of the race.

-All participants MUST report to the swim start area 15 minutes prior to their scheduled wave start.
+All participants should report to the swim start area 15 minutes prior to their scheduled wave start.

 ROUND ORANGE guide buoys mark the route and should always be on the swimmers left side.
 They are located every 50 yards (150 feet) and are numbered 1 through 40.

 LARGE TRIANGULAR ORANGE buoys mark the turns for the swimmers.